 What is a bidding test?

-The Bidding Test enables publishers to compare the performance of a traditional waterfall (A) vs. a hybrid waterfall that includes in-app bidding + traditional instances (B).
+A bidding test is a quick and accurate A/B test that will help you decide if using LevelPlay in-app bidding is the right monetization strategy for your business.
+The bidding test enables publishers to compare the performance of a traditional waterfall (A) vs. a hybrid waterfall that includes in-app bidding + traditional instances (B).

 The test requires minimal setup.
 Traffic allocation will be 50/50.
 Performance KPIs can be broken down by A vs. B in the platform Performance and User Activity pages to compare results.